Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 What do you register for?

 Registration, as well as deregistration, is necessary for organising education.
 It provides insight into the number of students to be expected.
-This is important, for example for the scheduling of lecture halls and the preparation of education by a teacher.
+This allows us to not only better facilitate education, but also to work more proficiently with the capacity of the lecture halls and to improve the preparation of education by a teacher.

 Different registration procedure?